The Israelite God

 God has a purpose for man, which is that man will redeem himself, will freely choose to reject his separation from God and re-enter Eden.

-To achieve his purpose for man, God established an unbreakable Covenant with the entire Hebrew people to be his servants and champions of his truth on earth.
+To achieve his purpose for man, God established an unbreakable Covenant with the entire Israelite people to be his servants and champions of his truth on earth.
 The ultimate mission of this people of God is the establishment of God's reign on earth so that "the knowledge of God will fill the earth as the waters cover the sea," thereby bringing redemption to all mankind.

 In order that the mission may be furthered, God intervenes in human history.
 His instruments of redemptive intervention are ordinary men and women.
 He fills these vessels of manifestation with aspects of his character depending on his purpose of the moment: with his word, his wisdom, his righteousness, and his spirit.

 The eternal, uncreated God cannot be rationally explained by simply exercising the intellect of a created, finite being.
 God can only be known by exercising his commandments of righteousness, justice and mercy revealed to Moses.
-It is important to recognise that the emergence of Monotheism amongst the ancient Hebrews is a phenomenon that itself cannot be rationally explained, as the late Professor Nahum Sarna* observed:
+It is important to recognise that the emergence of Monotheism amongst the ancient Israelite is a phenomenon that itself cannot be rationally explained, as the late Professor Nahum Sarna* observed:

 "There is absolutely no parallel in the ancient Near East for a people resisting the current universal religious thought patterns, challenging the prevailing world views and producing a national religion and literature that in its fundamentals goes against the stream of the entire existing tradition of which historically, culturally and geographically it is a constituent part.
 The phenomenon defies all attempts at rational explanation, for a linear, evolutionary development of monotheism from polytheism is not otherwise attested.”